3sc0rp/blunari-saas-monorepo/README.md

 ## 🏗️ Architecture

-The monorepo uses:

-- **Turborepo** for build orchestration and caching
 - **TypeScript** for type safety across all packages
 - **Shared packages** for common functionality
 - **Workspace** configuration for efficient dependency management